eclab/grains/mono/README.md

 You will need to install the Mozzi Library.
 You can do this from the Library Manager in your Arduino IDE.

-Mono also sends a Gate via IN 3 whenever a note has been played, and drops it when the note has been released.
+Mono also sends a Gate via AUDIO IN whenever a note has been played, and drops it when the note has been released.
 If you play a new note prior to the old one being released, it will also drop the gate and wait tiny bit before raising it for the new note to prevent legato.